 - Application of the model of nursing care delivery adopted within the agency or practice setting.

 - Collaboration with other members of the healthcare team and partnering with diverse sectors of the community.

 - Advocating for and/or creating quality healthcare systems, population health, and healthy public policy.

 To be responsive to the evolving health-related needs of the public, the boundaries of the scope of nursing practice must be flexible.
 Nursing practice takes place in the context of continuing change and development resulting from advances in research and technology, the introduction of new approaches to care delivery, and a more prominent assortment of experts sharing more zones of regular capacity.
-The dynamic nature of the healthcare environment requires that nurses respond to client’s needs by continually expanding their knowledge and skills and making judgments about the limits of their practice
+The dynamic nature of the healthcare environment requires that nurses respond to the client’s needs by continually expanding their knowledge and skills and making judgments about the limits of their practice

 - Lead Practice Nurse

 Duties And Responsibilities

 - Assist GP’s to help deliver an effective implementation of management of pts with chronic diseases as detailed by the Quality and Outcomes Framework.